pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 ## Overview

-Parsing with this library is performed by listing out many small parsers that describe how to incremental consume small bits from the beginning of an input string.
+Parsing with this library is performed by listing out many small parsers that describe how to incrementally consume small bits from the beginning of an input string.
 For example, suppose you have a string that holds some user data that you want to parse into an array of `User`s:

 ```swift
 var input = """